 Concussion and sport

-MCRI Professor Vicki Anderson is a leader in concussion research and has helped to update the world's best practice guidelines.
-Her work has also sparked important conversations around unique treatments for head trauma in children.
+MCRI Professor Vicki Anderson and Franz Babl are leaders in concussion research and have contributed to updating the world's best practice guidelines.
+Their work has also sparked important conversations around unique treatments for head trauma in children.

 Watch as Professor Anderson and Oliver Radford discuss the impact of getting a concussion during adolescence and childhood.